liqd/adhocracy-plus/docs/notifications.md

 The BaseNotification class is found at `apps/notifications/strategies/base.py`

-`apps/notifications/strategies` contains files for each strategy, sorted into directories.
+`apps/notifications/strategies` contains files for each category of strategies, for example `comment_strategies`

 #### Example notification data:
 ```